Beit Jimal

-Beit Jimal (or Beit Jamal; בית ג'מאל; بيت جمال / الحكمة), Beit el Jemâl, meaning "The house of the camel" is a Catholic monastery run by Salesian priests and brothers near Beit Shemesh, Israel.
-The Christian tradition identifies the site with the Roman- and Byzantine-era Jewish village of Caphargamala, and believe that a cave there is the tomb of St. Stephen or to have conserved his relics.
+Beit Jimal or Beit Jamal (بيت جمال) is a Catholic monastery run by Salesian priests and brothers near Beit Shemesh, Israel.
+The Christian tradition identifies the site with the Roman- and Byzantine-era Jewish village of Caphargamala (כפר גמלא), and believe that inside a cave in the area, there is the tomb of Saint Stephen or to have conserved his relics.
 An alternative spelling and etymology for the name is therefore Beit Gemal or Beit Gamal - the House of Rabban Gamaliel the Elder.

 Geography

 The Palestine Exploration Fund's Survey of Western Palestine in 1883 described Beit Jimal (alt. sp.
 Beit el Jemâl) as possessing a natural spring three-quarters of a mile to the east, while to the south were caves.
 Natural brushwood consisting mainly of oak, buckthorn and mastic trees can be seen on the adjacent hill country lying to its south.
 To the east of Beit Jimal at a few hours' walking distance was the Arab village, Bayt Nattif.
 The monastery is located in the Judaean Mountains next to the city of Beit Shemesh.